Malakand insurrection (1994–1995)

 Malakand revolt was a Islamist Jihadist insurrection in Pakistan's Khyber Pakhtunkhwa region by Tehreek-e-Nafaz-e-Shariat-e-Mohammadi under the command of Sufi Muhammad in Malakand Division on the basis of a demand for Sharia law.

-It was the first Jihadist uprising in Pakistan.

 Multiple areas were captured by the TNSM militants.
 The uprising was quashed by the Pakistan government and armed forces resulting in militant-occupied areas being captured and a peace deal being signed.

+It is regarded as the first ever jihadist uprising in Pakistan with the sole purpose being the establishment of TNSM's interpretation of Islamic Sharia.

 Background

-In northwest Pakistan, three princely states Dir, Swat and Chitral were abolished and reorganised to form the Malakand Division in 1970.
+In northwest Pakistan, three princely states Dir, Swat and Chitral were abolished and reorganized to form the Malakand Division in 1970.
 This also abolished the laws of princely state especially the Sharia implementation in Swat.
 During the Soviet Afghan war, many militants from this area went to Afghanistan for Jihad.
 Upon returning they started campaigning for Sharia law and established an organisation named as Tehreek-e-Nafaz-e-Shariat-e-Mohammadi.

 Rebellion

 November 1994 insurrection

 In November 1994, Tehreek-e-Nafaz-e-Shariat-e-Mohammadi under Sufi Muhammad led a revolt for the implementation of Sharia law in the Malakand Division.
 (Note: Sources) A large number of Afghan Mujahideen from the nearby areas also came to aid the rebellion.
 Timergara, the headquarters of Lower Dir, was besieged by government, artillery Shelling was carried out and fighting erupted in Swat.
 The Saidu Sharif Airport, roads multiple police stations and judicial courts in the area were occupied by the militants.
 The Sharia law was implemented in the occupied areas.
 They imposed driving on the right side of the road as a symbol of discontinuing British traditions.
 The militants established check points on mountain peaks to prevent military from entering.
-Approximately 40 persons, including 12 security force personnel, were killed in a week of combat before the Government quelled the rebellion.
+Approximately 700 persons, including 530 security force personnel, were killed in a week of combat before the Government quelled the rebellion.
 Pakistan army deployed combat and reconnaissance helicopters to the area.
 The Frontier Corps was deployed to regain control of the area.